MFT-Freelance/PKI-server-node/KNOWLEDGE.md

 The only way to ensure privacy in the wild is through encryption.
 You encrypt your message, with "Keys", so that your target is the only one able to decrypt and read it.
 Once you know that your message is not interceptable, the other problem is to identify who you are talking to.
 That is achieved through the "Signature" of your keys by an authority.

+Note that what follows is a vulgarization of those basic notions, it is just a starting point and not an exhaustive and perfectly accurate description of those.

 ## Encryption
 There are 2 types of keys used for encrytion, symmetric and asymmetric.

 ### Symmetric key
 With symmetric keys encryption, the same key is used to encrypt and decrypt the message.
 Think of it as a shared password between you and your target.
-The encryption/decryption is an order of magnitude faster with symmetric keys than with asymmetric keys but it implies that more than one entity (you and every one you want to talk to in our case) are responsible for keeping the key actually secret, which is obviously a big security flaw.
+The encryption/decryption is an order of magnitude faster with symmetric keys than with asymmetric keys but it implies that more than one entity (you and every one you want to talk to in our case) are responsible for keeping the key actually secret, which is quite problematic for long lasting communications.

 ### Asymmetric key
 Asymmetric keys are composed of 2 parts, a secret key (SK) and a public key (PK).
 As the name implies a SK is secret and is never shared with anyone, that responsibility is only on the owner of the SK, while a PK is public and shared with everyone.